PeterDrake/cs383/README.md

 The major components of the course are:
 * Individual assignments that you are meant to complete on your own.
 You are welcome to help each other with *concepts*, but any code, writing, math, etc. should be your own.
 * Team projects that you complete with a team of 3-4 students.
-* Reading and reporting on a book about the social context of AI and machine learning.
-To keep discussions interesting, and to spare me the tedium of reading dozens of essays on the same book, each student will read a different book.

 There are no exams.
-In place of a final exam, each student will give a very short (5 minute) presentation on the book they read.
-This will be accompanied by a class discussion.
+In place of a final exam, we will have a competition between the Scrabble-playing programs written by students in this class.

 ## Schedule
 Flex days are days for you to work on assignments in class.
 They also serve as a reserve in case of getting behind,